Joe Jackson (musician): Joe Jackson Band

+Change in style

 In 1981, Jackson produced an album for the British power pop group the Keys.
 The Keys Album was the group's only LP.

-The Joe Jackson Band toured extensively until it broke up.
-Jackson subsequently recorded an album of old-style swing and blues tunes, Jumpin' Jive, with songs by Cab Calloway, Lester Young, Glenn Miller, and Louis Jordan.
-The album, and associated single release, was credited to the band "Joe Jackson's Jumpin' Jive".
+After the Joe Jackson Band disbanded, Jackson recorded Jumpin' Jive, an album of old-style swing and blues tunes.
+It included songs by Cab Calloway, Lester Young, Glenn Miller, and Louis Jordan.
+The album and associated single release were credited to "Joe Jackson's Jumpin' Jive".

 Jackson's 1982 album, Night and Day, was his only studio album to chart in the UK and US Top 10, peaking at No. 3 (UK) and at No. 4 (US).
 Two singles released from the album, "Steppin' Out" and "Breaking Us in Two", were US top 20 hits.
 The tracks "Real Men" and "A Slow Song" referred obliquely to New York City's early 1980s gay culture, critiquing its exclusiveness and asking for a slow song in the disco respectively.
 "Real Men" also became a top 10 hit in Australia.

-By 1984, New York had become Jackson's home base, and he recorded Body and Soul there, an album he later said was "from the point of view of a relative newcomer".
-Heavily influenced by pop and jazz standards and salsa, it had the US No. 15 hit single "You Can't Get What You Want (Till You Know What You Want)".
+By 1984, New York had become Jackson's home base.
+He recorded Body and Soul there, an album he later said was "from the point of view of a relative newcomer".
+Heavily influenced by pop, jazz standards and salsa, it had the US No. 15 hit single "You Can't Get What You Want (Till You Know What You Want)".

-In 1985, Jackson played piano on Joan Armatrading's album Secret Secrets, and in 1986 he collaborated with Suzanne Vega on the single "Left of Center" from Pretty in Pink's soundtrack.
+In 1985, Jackson played piano on Joan Armatrading's album Secret Secrets, including the single "Love by You", and in 1986 he collaborated with Suzanne Vega on the single "Left of Center" from Pretty in Pink's soundtrack.
 Jackson's next album was Big World, with all-new songs recorded live in front of an audience instructed to remain silent while music was playing.
 Released in 1986, it was a three-sided double record; the fourth side consisted of a single centering groove and a label stating "there is no music on this side".

-The instrumental album Will Power (1987), with heavy classical and jazz influences, set the stage for things to come later, but before he left pop behind, he put out two more albums, Blaze of Glory (which he performed in its entirety during the subsequent tour) and Laughter & Lust.
-In 1995, Jackson contributed his version of "Statue of Liberty" on a tribute album for the English band XTC called A Testimonial Dinner: The Songs of XTC.
+The instrumental album Will Power (1987), with heavy classical and jazz influences, set the stage for things to come later, but before Jackson left pop behind, he released two more albums, Blaze of Glory (which he performed in its entirety during the subsequent tour) and Laughter & Lust.
+In 1995, Jackson contributed his version of "Statue of Liberty" on A Testimonial Dinner: The Songs of XTC, a tribute album for the English band XTC.